 Amounts of vitamins and summation.
-All amounts of vitamins should be expressed in terms of their mass, or in SI units.
+Weight units are acceptable for the amounts of vitamins in foods and diets.
+For concentrations in biological tissues, SI units should be used; however, the authors may, if they wish, also include other units, such as weights or international units, in parentheses.
 See Metric Units, Conversion Factors and Nomenclature in Nutritional and Food Sciences.
 London: The Royal Society, 1972 (paras.
 8 and 14-20).

 Nomenclature of Fatty Acids and Lipids.
 In the description of results obtained for the analysis of fatty acids by conventional gas-liquid chromatography, the shorthand designation proposed by Farquhar, J. W., Insull, W., Rosen, P., Stoffel, W. & Ahrens, E. H. (Nutrition Reviews (1959), 17, Suppl.) for individual fatty acids should be used in the text, tables and figures.
 Thus 18:1 should be used to represent a fatty acid with eighteen carbon atoms and one double bond; if the position and configuration of the double bond is unknown, this fatty acid should not be referred to as oleic acid.
 The shorthand designation should also be used in the synopsis but sentences should be constructed so that it is clear to the non-specialist reader that 18:1 refers to a fatty acid; for example, '...resulted in an increase in the concentrations of the fatty acid 18:1 in the liver triacylglycerols...'.
-If the positions and configurations of the double bonds are known, and these are important to the discussion, then a fatty acid such as linoleic acid may be referred to as cis-9, cis-12-18:2 (positions of double bonds related to the carboxyl carbon atom 1).
+If the positions and configurations of the double bonds are known, and these are important to the discussion, then a fatty acid such as linoleic acid may be referred to as cis-9,cis-12-18:2 (positions of double bonds related to the carboxyl carbon atom 1).
 However, to illustrate metabolic relations between different unsaturated fatty acid families, it is sometimes more helpful to number the double bonds in relation to the terminal methyl carbon atom, n.
-The preferred nomenclature is then: 18:3n-3 and 18:3n-6 for α -linolenic and γ -linolenic acids respectively; 18:2n-6 and 20:4n-6 for linoleic and arachidonic acids respectively and 18:1n-9 for oleic acid.
-Positional isomers such as α - and γ -linolenic acid should always be clearly distinguished.
+The preferred nomenclature is then: 18:3n-3 and 18:3n-6 for $\alpha$ -linolenic and $\gamma$ -linolenic acids respectively; 18:2n-6 and 20:4n-6 for linoleic and arachidonic acids respectively and 18:1n-9 for oleic acid.
+Positional isomers such as $\alpha$ - and $\gamma$ -linolenic acid should always be clearly distinguished.
 It is assumed that the double bonds are methylene-interrupted and are of the cis-configuration (see Holman, R. T. in Progress in the Chemistry of Fats and Other Lipids, vol. 9, part 1, p.
 3. Oxford: Pergamon Press, 1966).
-Groups of fatty acids that have a common chain length but vary in their double bond content or double bond position should be referred to, for example, as C20 fatty acids or C20 polyunsaturated fatty acids.
+Groups of fatty acids that have a common chain length but vary in their double bond content or double bond position should be referred to, for example, as $C{20}$ fatty acids or $C{20}$ polyunsaturated fatty acids.
 The modern nomenclature for glycerol esters should be used, i.e. triacylglycerol, diacylglycerol, monoacylglycerol not triglyceride, diglyceride, monoglyceride.
 The form of fatty acids used in diets should be clearly stated, i.e. whether ethyl esters, natural or refined fats or oils.
-The composition of the fatty acids in the dietary fat should be stated clearly, expressed as mol/100 mol or g/100 g total fatty acids.
+The composition of the fatty acids in the dietary fat and tissue fats should be stated clearly, expressed as $mol/100\ mol\ or\ g/100\ g\ total\ fatty\ acids.$

 Nomenclature of Enzymes.
-The nomenclature should be that of the Recommendations of the Nomenclature Committee of the International Union of Biochemistry, 1984 (Enzyme Nomenclature.
-London: Academic Press, 1984).
+The nomenclature should be that of the Recommendations of the Nomenclature Committee of the International Union of Biochemistry (Enzyme Nomenclature.
+London: Academic Press, 1992).
 Relevant EC numbers should be given.